ribafish/slack-thread-summarizer/README.md

 ## Prerequisites

 - Slack workspace with Workflow Builder access
-- AI API key (Google Gemini or Anthropic Claude)
+- AI API key (Google Gemini, Anthropic Claude, or AWS credentials for Bedrock)
 - GitHub personal access token
 - Knowledge base repository (can be this repo or separate)